2.1 Core Features

 Users retain the ability to renew the registration of their own or other users' handles for additional years autonomously, without necessitating permission.

-At intervals of every 8 years following the deployment of the smart contract, the fees for handles undergo a halving process to sustain their resilience against inflation.
-Public Data Storage
+At intervals of every 8 years following the deployment of the smart contract, the fees for handles undergo a halving process to sustain their resilience against inflation.\

 Users have the capability to store public data on their handles, including zone files, images, videos, text-based information, JSON files, and other formats.